Surprise is key part of migrant travel from Florida, Texas

 “I don’t have any kind of opinion because at least they helped me get here,” Rodriguez, 24, said as he left a shelter.

 Salomon reported from Miami and Torrens from New York.
-Associated Press writers Elliot Spagat in Somerton, Arizona; Jake Bleiberg in Dallas; Morgan Lee in Santa Fe, New Mexico; and Paul Weber in Austin, Texas, contributed to this report.
+Associated Press writers Anthony Izaguirre in Tallahassee, Florida; Elliot Spagat in Somerton, Arizona; Jake Bleiberg in Dallas; Morgan Lee in Santa Fe, New Mexico; and Paul Weber in Austin, Texas, contributed to this report.